snorkel-team/snorkel/CONTRIBUTING.md

 on non-master and non-release branches to keep things moving fast.
 If you're touching areas of the code that could break a long-running test, you should include the results of `tox -e complex` in the PR's test plan.
-In order to see the durations of the 10 longest-running tests, run `tox -e py3 -- -m 'not complex and not spark' --durations 10`.
+To see the durations of the 10 longest-running tests, run `tox -e py3 -- -m 'not complex and not spark' --durations 10`.